primer/view_components/docs/content/migration.md

 ---
-title: Migrate from Primer CSS
+title: Migration and Upgrade Guides
 ---

+## Migrate from Primer CSS

 Many Primer CSS use cases are supported by Primer ViewComponents.